 If you sell in different countries, then you might be using multiple currencies and payment providers.
-It’s important to understand limitations of your shipping carriers when thinking about selling in other countries.
-If you can't ship to any of the countries that use a currency that you support, then remove that currency from your payment settings.
+It’s important to understand the limitations of your shipping carriers when thinking about selling in other countries.
+If you can't ship to any of the countries that use a currency you support, then remove that currency from your payment settings.

 Complete your setup for cross-border sales

-Selling in multiple currencies lets your customers pay for their orders using their currency.
+Selling in multiple currencies lets your customers pay for their orders using their local currency.
 This feature is a good option when your business is in one of the following situations: